Santoshkasam/LiDAR-obstacle-detection/README.md

 1. Load the PCL Point Cloud.
 2. Filter the Point Cloud to reduce the density.
 3. Segment the points into obstacle cloud and ground plane cloud.
-4. Cluster the points that form the objects.
+4. Cluster the points that form the obstacles.
-5. Apply bounding boxes on the clustered objects.
+5. Apply bounding boxes on the clustered obstacles.

 Following are the detailed explanations of these steps